falkmielke/eigentoolbox/README.md

 - It can use proper OOP tricks.
 - Code can be imported from any file, as if it was a package - no need to formalize (note: this is not equivalent to `source("script.R")`).
 - I can give it an alias upon import, or import only part of it.
 - Speaking of import: in Python, we simply `import`.
 A `library` is a place for geeks, `require` a habit of junkies, `namespace` is for bigwigs.
-Neither of these options feel attractive to me.
+Neither of these options feel sexy to me.
 - Speaking of concept overloading: how many `assert`ion packages are there again in R?
 [Why](https://blog.djnavarro.net/posts/2023-08-08_being-assertive)!?
 - `NAMESPACE` my ass, [software engineers call that `scope`](https://en.wikipedia.org/wiki/Scope_(computer_science)), and it has a logic to it (inner > outer; later = override).
 Let's not get started about the `environment`; I work at an environmental research agency.
+And who thought it would be a good idea to have a non-sync, volatile `workspace`?
-- Folder structure in Python is flexible, even though there are meaningful conventions.
+- Folder structure in Python is flexible, even though there are meaningful conventions (though, acknowledged, I never felt the need to look up conventions for PyPI).
 - I could write and run tests as I like (and I do), automation is obvious, no need to formalize and fail like `devtools::test()`.
-- Parallel processing is real, even if it is actually `asyncio`.
+- Parallel processing is real -- even in case you actually use `asyncio`.
 - If I would want documentation helpers, there are [plenty available](https://wiki.python.org/moin/DocumentationTools) and certainly there is one less annoying than `roxygen2`.
+See below.
 - I never needed `devtools::check()`.
 It is the pinnacle of compliance [BS](https://callingbullshit.org).
-- I can freely choose my IDE, which is one that improves my efficiency instead of exchanging base flaws for its own ones (*FCK RSTD*).
+- I can freely choose my Python IDE, which is one that improves my efficiency instead of exchanging each base flaw for two of its own ones (*FCK RSTD*).

 Yes, I am grumpy, but am I unfair?